7omahawk/Java-Networking/README.md

 ## Contact

-If you have any questions, feedback, or inquiries regarding to post and get method code, please contact our team at [ahulr.official@gmail.com].
+If you have any questions, feedback, or inquiries regarding to post and get method code, please contact me at [ahulr.official@gmail.com].